iurymk/iurymk/README.md

-- 👋 Hi, I’m @iurymk and I'm a medical physics student
+- 👋 Hi, I’m @iurymk and I'm a medical physics and master's student in information technology
-- 👀 I’m interested in IA
+- 👀 I’m interested in IA and Data Science
-- 🌱 I’m currently learning about machine learning with python and ESAPI with C#
+- 🌱 I’m currently learning about machine learning with python and .NET Framework aplications in Radiotherapy
 - 📫 How to reach me: iurymergenknoll@gmail.com

 <!---